kimjbstar/prisma-class-generator/README.md

 -   Support DTO
 -   Support using user's own format like .prettierrc.json
 -   Support custom path, case or name per each model

+---

+### **FAQ**

+**1. Is it CRUD Generator?**

+No. It will not provide functions such as "nestjs CRUD generate".
+I think it is outside the scope of this library.
+Instead, it will only serve as a bridge connecting the Prisma model and (entity)class.

+It will focus on **defining classes** and then give the developer responsibility on how to use them.

+This is because if too much is provided, the library becomes less adaptable accordingly.

+**2. Is only works with NestJS?**

+No, but of course, it goes well with NestJS.
+I'm also planning to support the library related to NestJS.

+But even if you don't use NestJS, this library will be useful for you if you use class decorator based on reflect-metadata to develop web services.